Basics of Hash Data Structures

-Hash Table is an abstract data structure that stores data in the key-value form.
+A Hash Table is an abstract data structure that stores data in the key-value form.
 Here the key is the index and value is the actual data.
-Irrespective of the size of data, accessing them is relatively fast.
+Irrespective of the size of the data, accessing it is relatively fast.
 Hence, hashing is used in search algorithms.

 Hash Table: